How Xeroom Handles Stripe Fees

 There are the transaction fees that you get charged by Stripe.
 On customer checkout Stripe feeds the actual fee back to WooCommerce and it is displayed at the foot of the order as shown in the example above.
 Stripe used to charge a straight 2.9% + 30c but this now varies by country and card type.
 For regular credit cards via a payment merchant account there is a full schedule of fees.

-Xeroom does NOT import these fees into Xero as you can import them directly into Xero from Stripe as a live feed, they are also consolidated into the pay-outs.
+Xeroom does NOT import these fees into Xero as you can import them directly into Xero from Stripe via a live feed, they are also consolidated into the pay-outs.
 Xeroom simply takes what is needed for the creation of the customer sales invoice into Xero which does not include this fee.
-Xeroom will feed the WC payments into a specific clearing account or bank account.
-The clearing account also receives the Stripe pay-outs (either automatically by Stripe feed or by posting from your main bank account) so the total fees are easily identified and can then be simply posted to a direct cost line in Xero.
+Xeroom will feed the WC payments into the specified clearing account or bank account.
+The clearing account also receives the Stripe pay-outs (either automatically by Stripe feed or by posting from your main bank account) so the total fees are easily identified and can then be simply posted as an aggregate amount to a direct cost line in Xero – no need to allocate them to each individual sale.

 You also have all the detailed backup available in the Xero Stripe Bank which is missing nothing and so reconciles exactly.
 There are also detailed breakdowns of each pay-out given in Stripe for reference if you only wish to reconcile the pay-outs with the WooCommerce transactions in the clearing account and not use the Stripe bank feed into Xero.